 SOLID VS. ENGINEERED?

 Using engineered wood was the last thing I wanted to use.
 The previous floors were engineered and they looked terrible in person.
 The hollow sound my shoes would make as I walked on the floor just felt cheap.
 It was actually the first thing I noticed when we were still house shopping.
 These are wood floors?
 Oh, engineered?
 A very low quality engineered wood.
 Solid hardwood comes from a single piece of wood.
 While engineered hardwood is created by bonding layers of hardwood together in a cross-grain pattern.
 This gives it stability and withstands higher humidity levels as opposed to solid hardwood.
 We needed to choose the best flooring that could handle kids tracking in water from our backyard pool and engineered wood would take care of that!
 Since floors are such a big investment, we needed floors that would stand the test of time.
 A huge factor for us in choosing engineered hardwood was the enormous amount of work to raise all trim along the walls AND needing to cut the bottom inch off every door since solid hardwoods would’ve raise the floors from the added subfloor that would need to be installed on top of our concrete slab.
 We needed a surface under our feet that was comfortable and durable.
 The best choice for us and our lifestyle was engineered wood!
 But we definitely wanted a much higher quality floor that what was installed previously.
 We eventually chose the Armstrong 7.5″ Oak Hardwood in Limed Beach Getaway.
+(This flooring option isn’t showing up on Armstrong’s website, however it’s available from other online suppliers.)

 What style appealed to me was the number 1 consideration!
 The design of the entire house was up for grabs which allowed existing home decor not to limit my options.
 If you’ve ever seen my Instagram, or the painting post, you know how much I love white!
 I loved this bold, saturated Loloi rug by Joanna Gains’ Magnolia collection.
 I’m OBSESSED with these rugs (I have another runner from her same collection in the kitchen!) and the contrasting effect of light wood floors against bold, beautiful rugs stirred my heart.
 I also looked for wood choices that didn’t carry a ton of variation from board to board.
 I didn’t want checkerboard floors with deep contrasting light and dark pieces.
 This meant a few species of wood wouldn’t work for me.
 A nice balance between with consistent color was beautiful to me!
 Lighter wood colors also pick up less dust than darker wood colors that seem to show it all!
 So lighter floors were beautiful and very functional for a mama who’s in charge of cleaning the house all day, every day.